Your Cart ( 0 )

 Obviously, pearls with cleaner surfaces are more valuable.
 Pearls with excellent matching with little to no variation in size, shape, color, overtone, or luster are much more valuable than pearls with poor matching within a necklace layout or a pair of earrings.

-Pearls with fine color, intensely saturated Overtones and are not dyed are more highly valued than pearls with dull colors and Overtones or are dyed.
+Pearls with fine color, intensely saturated Overtones that are not dyed are more highly valued than pearls with dull colors and Overtones or are dyed.

 For more information on the 7 Value Factors and how they all work together to create our A-AAA Grading System, I highly recommend visiting our Pearl Education page.